hepChern/doc-en/source/index.rst

 Introduction
 ---------------------------
+Chern is developed to address a fundamental challenge in high energy physics: managing the complexity of data analysis.
+While the article `A proposed solution for data analysis management in high energy physics` (uploaded to arXiv) formally presents the design and implementation of Chern, here I would like to speak directly to users.

+This introduction is structured as follows.
+I will begin by outlining the common challenges we face in daily data analysis workflows, and why effective analysis management is not just helpful, but essential.
+Next, I will present several typical use cases for Chern to illustrate its practical benefits.
+I will also briefly introduce a few key concepts of Chern—more detailed explanations are provided in the following chapters.
+Finally, I will outline a recommended best practice for conducting analysis with Chern and offer a vision of what the daily life of analysts could look like in the future with such a tool in hand.

+..
 Chern is designed to solve the problem of analysis management.
-An article `A proposed solution for data analysis management in high energy physics`__ will be uploaded to arxiv.
-In the article, I introduce the designation of the Chern, while here I would like to face to the users.
+..
+An article `A proposed solution for data analysis management in high energy physics`__
+.. will be uploaded to arxiv.
+In the article, I introduce the designation of the Chern,
+.. while here I would like to face to the users.

+..
 The introduction section is organized as following.
-First, I would like to introduce the problem we face in the every-day data analysis work, and to address why the management of analysis is indispensable.
+..
+First, I would like to introduce the problem we face in the every-day data analysis work,
+.. and to address why the management of analysis is indispensable.
+..
 Then I would like to introduce the user cases of Chern.
+..
 I will also give a very brief introduction on some concepts of Chern, whose details can be found in the following chapters.
-And Finally, I would also like to define a best practice to do analysis together with Chern, and picture the daily life of analyzers in the (near?) future.
+..
+And Finally, I would also like to define a best practice to do analysis together with Chern,
+.. and picture the daily life of analyzers in the (near?) future.

 .. __: not_available_yet

-Problems
+Problems in Analysis Preservation and Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+In everyday data analysis work, especially in high energy physics, managing an analysis project is not merely about writing code that runs once and produces results.
+The lifecycle of an analysis is long, iterative, and often collaborative.
+Below we outline the key challenges that motivate the need for a dedicated analysis management toolkit like Chern:

++ Frequent Code Modifications

+Analysis code is rarely static.
+It evolves continually in response to new findings, changes in data quality, requests from reviewers, or improvements in methodology.
+Over time, this leads to multiple versions of scripts and configurations, often without a systematic way to track what changed and why.
+This makes it difficult to reproduce past results or understand the rationale behind certain choices.

++ Software and Environment Version Drift

+The software stack used in an analysis—including compilers, analysis frameworks, and external libraries—changes over time.
+A codebase that worked last year may no longer run due to deprecated APIs or missing dependencies.
+Without strict version control or encapsulation of the software environment, analysis reproducibility becomes fragile.

+3. Knowledge Transfer

+Analyses often span months or years, and team members come and go.
+Critical knowledge—including data selection criteria, rationale for parameter choices, or interpretation of intermediate results—is often undocumented or scattered across emails, slides, and informal conversations.
+As a result, new collaborators or future revisits of the analysis face a steep learning curve.

+4. Collaborative Work

+Modern high energy physics experiments are conducted by large collaborations.
+Multiple people may contribute to the same analysis pipeline, often asynchronously and from different locations.
+Without clear roles, modular structures, and well-managed workflows, collaboration can lead to conflicts, redundant work, and inconsistent results.

+5. Management of Input Data

+Analysis depends on multiple input datasets: raw data, simulation, calibrations, and derived formats.
+These inputs are versioned and sometimes regenerated, and managing which input corresponds to which result becomes a tedious and error-prone process, especially when rerunning older analyses.

+6. Evolving Directory Structure and Analysis Architecture

+No analysis is perfect from the start.
+The directory structure, naming conventions, and logical decomposition of the analysis inevitably evolve over time as the work progresses.
+This creates inconsistencies and clutter if changes are not carefully managed, and often leads to broken scripts, duplicated code, and confusion.

-+ Code would be changed once and once again.
+.. + Code would be changed once and once again.
-+ Software version change with time.
+.. + Software version change with time.
-+ Knowledge transfer.
+.. + Knowledge transfer.
-+ Collaborative work.
+.. + Collaborative work.
-+ Input data.
+.. + Input data.
-+ Continuous change of directory structure.
+.. + Continuous change of directory structure.
+..
 It is never possible to contruct the whole analysis perfectly
-  in the first time.
+..   in the first time.
 The architecture of the analysis will change
-  by time.
+..   by time.

 User case
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~